 If you would like to support the program’s outreach efforts by becoming a PMF Ambassador, please send an email, with the subject line of “PMF Ambassadors”, expressing your interest to email@example.com.

-Please note that current PMFs can earn up to 8 training and developmental hours toward fellowship requirements for PMF Ambassador-related activities (pending agency/supervisory approval).
+Please note that current PMFs can earn up to 8 training and developmental hours toward fellowship requirements for PMF Ambassador-related activities.
+Regional Team Leads can earn up to 16 hours.
 These activities may help develop important competencies such as Strategic Thinking, Vision, Creativity and Innovation, Entrepreneurship, and Partnering, among others.
 Any PMF Ambassador activity during work hours must be approved by your supervisor and any PMF Ambassador work done outside of work hours must be done on a voluntary basis and on an individual’s personal time.

 A number of valuable outreach tools and resources can be found on the Become a PMF\Resources and Academia\Resources pages.
 Additionally, A “PMF Ambassadors Toolkit” is available for those who are selected as PMF Ambassadors.